IBM-Cloud/secure-file-storage/README.md

 - **toolchain_registry_namespace**: The existing namespace in the Container Registry to use.
 - **toolchain_registry_region**: The Container Registry region
 - **toolchain_apikey**: An IBM Cloud API key to use for building the container image with the app, pushing it to the Container Registry, and deploying it to the Kubernetes cluster.
+- **toolchain_failscan**: Set to false to not fail in case vulnerabilities are detected.
 - **deploy_cbr**: Indicates whether the CBR zones and rules should be deployed. `false` by default and can be set to `true`.
 - **cbr_enforcement_mode**: By default, the CBR rules are in `report` mode only.
 Change and set to `enforced` or `disabled`.
 - **cbr_homezone_iprange**: Can be set to the IP range of your home or bastion network.